Spring Break in Europe – A Packing Guide

 - Add 1 pair of statement earrings to dress things up

 - Two scarves.
-One heavier wrap type scarf, we like this because it can be used as a warp in the evening, a blanket on the plane and a scarf during the day and one that’s a print and a little lighter.
+One heavier wrap type scarf, because it can be used as a warp in the evening, a blanket on the plane and a scarf during the day and one that’s a print and a little lighter.

 - A cross body bag that can hold your camera, phone, money, and guidebook (btw, this one can hold a small laptop too).
-This one’s a bit smaller and nylon (ie water resistant) and our clients that have it love it.
+This one’s a bit smaller and nylon (ie water-resistant) and my clients that have it love it.

-- Don’t forget undies, socks (we like the Smartwool brand for warmth and moisture wicking), pj’s and toiletries
+- Don’t forget undies, socks (like the Smartwool brand for warmth and moisture-wicking), pj’s and toiletries

 How To Make a Ton of Outfits

 All of these pieces mix and match together to make a gazillion outfits!
 Seriously, like sooooo many.
 There are endless possible combinations with these pieces… here are a few combos to give you an idea.
-And, btw, these are many of the actual pieces Hallie owns and packs for travel – so they’re tried and true!
+And, btw, these are many of the actual pieces I own and pack for travel – so they’re tried and true!

 On the Plane